Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/locations-offsets-positions.md

 There are several ways to reference the location of characters within an [IEditorView](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView), each with their own benefits.

-> [!NOTE]
+> [!IMPORTANT]
 > Before reading this topic, first read the [Offsets, Ranges, and Positions](../../text-parsing/core-text/offsets-ranges-positions.md) topic since that provides a lot of information about core text-related structures that apply to the information in this topic too.

 ## Offsets and Positions

 As mentioned in the [Offsets, Ranges, and Positions](../../text-parsing/core-text/offsets-ranges-positions.md) topic, offsets are zero-based integer numbers indicating a character index from the beginning of a string or snapshot and text positions are similar but specify a line index and a character index within that line instead.

 Offsets and positions are used within [IEditorView](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView) objects to provide layout information to the view lines.
-However it is important to note that while a [TextPosition](xref:ActiproSoftware.Text.TextPosition) (`4,0`) is the fifth line in a view's [CurrentSnapshot](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.CurrentSnapshot), it may not be the fifth view line in the view, even when the view is scrolled all the way to the top.
-Things that can cause this scenario are [word wrap](word-wrap.md), collapsed outlining nodes, etc.  So in the same scenario, assume word wrap is on and the second line wrapped once.
+However, it is important to note that while a [TextPosition](xref:ActiproSoftware.Text.TextPosition) (`4,0`) is the fifth line in a view's [CurrentSnapshot](xref:@ActiproUIRoot.Controls.SyntaxEditor.ITextView.CurrentSnapshot), it may not be the fifth view line in the view, even when the view is scrolled all the way to the top.
+Things that can cause this scenario are [word wrap](word-wrap.md), collapsed outlining nodes, etc.  So, in the same scenario, assume word wrap is on and the second line wrapped once.
 This would mean that [TextPosition](xref:ActiproSoftware.Text.TextPosition) (`4,0`) would appear as the sixth line.

 ## Scrolling a View to a Position